 We seek to motivate and reward our executives for achievements relative to our corporate goals and expectations for each fiscal year.
-For each of 2015 and 2014, the target bonus was 30% of each named executive officer's base salary.
-For 2016, the target bonus for Dr. Walker is 50% of his base salary and the target bonus for each of Mr. Powala and Dr. Shanler is 35% of each of their respective base salaries.
+For 2016, the target bonus for Dr. Walker was 50% of his base salary, and the target bonus for Mr. Powala and Ms. Ali-Jackson was 35% of their respective base salaries.
+For 2017, the target bonus for Dr. Walker is 50% of his base salary, the target bonus for Mr. Powala is 35% of his base salary and the target bonus Ms. Ali-Jackson is 35% of her base salary.